csom/docker-getdns-stubby/README.md

-# docker-getdns-stubby (Updated using cmake to wotk with getdns v1.6.0+)
+# docker-getdns-stubby (Updated using cmake to work with getdns v1.6.0+)
 (Working on Raspberry Pi)

 This Dockerfile is based on the blog post by Stéphan Bortzmeyer [Quad9, un résolveur DNS public, et avec sécurité](http://www.bortzmeyer.org/quad9.html/)